I remember the day I found out I was pregnant, one of the first things that crossed my mind was “Oh my god! I’m going to have to give birth.”

 I didn’t expect towards the end of my pregnancy to get this urge of readiness.
 This trust.
 This “let’s do this” attitude.
 I had done my homework by getting advice from women around me who had done it, read a couple of books and attended birthing class.
 I might put thoughts in boxes sometimes, but I do like to be educated and feel prepared.
 Although, some will say too much information is literally too much information, which I have to agree with.
 At some point, I felt like I knew enough so it was time to just appreciate the feeling of empowerment!
 That feeling was also not a coincidence as I was R-E-A-D-Y for my little pancake to come out!!!
 Phew!
 It’s funny how being pushed to certain extremes, how it changes your mindset: I was terrified at first of the thought of giving birth and then I was terrified at the thought of NOT giving birth!
 Tick tock buddy!
 Let’s go!

 VISUALIZATION & MEDITATION

-These two are like no joke!
-I think it’s amazing that we are more & more advancing in a world where meditation and visualizing is a thing.
+These two are no joke!
+I think it’s amazing that we are more & more advancing in a world where meditation and visualizing are a thing.
 Honestly, nowadays, it’s what keeps me grounded.
-But most importantly, it’s an advice I kept receiving; to sit and visualize your perfect birth.
+But most importantly, it’s advice I kept receiving; to sit and visualize your perfect birth.
 To talk to your baby and say “we are going to do this together.”
 It took me a minute but when I’d take a bath, I would talk to Oliver and express my excitement, my love and worries.
 I cherished that we were a team!

-PICK YOUR SOURCE OF INFOMATION
+PICK YOUR SOURCE OF INFORMATION